 But they also have an exhibit on James Brown, including items of his clothing like the over-the-top outfits he wore on stage and one of his Grammy awards.

 They have interactive exhibits with clips of his concerts and performances and family photographs donated by the Browns after his death.

 Opened in 1918 as The Wells, the theater now called The Imperial was used for vaudeville and opera performances, hosting the likes of Charlie Chaplin and Anna Pavlova.

 When Brown was in town before leaving on tours, he and his band The Soul Generals would rehearse at this Augusta icon.
 In later years, he held Christmas toy giveaways here, another community tradition that carries on today.

-The 2,000+ seat Bell Auditorium has been a popular venue in Augusta for decades, hosting Hank Williams, Elvis Presley, and even Billy Graham.
 In 1961, Ray Charles canceled a scheduled performance at the auditorium when he learned that the venue would segregate his fans.

 It was at this auditorium where James Brown recorded his live album Sex Machine in 1970.
 It’s still a popular music and event venue, including for the annual Westobou Arts Festival.

 Opened in 1980, this 8,000 seat complex has hosted a wide range of events, from concerts to sporting events to conventions.
 Musical names to share the stage include Van Halen, Cheap Trick, and Bon Jovi.